Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 sleep 10

-logger "Starting BLEA antenna"
+logger -t check_lan "Starting BLEA antenna"

 systemctl start blearpistart.service &